 A C A D E M I C B I O

-Wendy K. Tam Cho is Professor of Computer Science, Political Science, and Law at Vanderbilt University, an affiliate at the National Center for Supercomputing Applications and Professor Emerita at the University of Illinois at Urbana-Champaign, and Professional Researcher in the School of Medicine at the University of California at San Francisco.
+Wendy K. Tam is Professor and Stevenson Chair of Computer Science, Political Science, and Law at Vanderbilt University and the Department of Biomedical Informatics at Vanderbilt University Medical Center, an affiliate at the National Center for Supercomputing Applications and Professor Emerita at the University of Illinois at Urbana-Champaign, and Professional Researcher in the School of Medicine at the University of California at San Francisco.
 Previously, she was Professor at the University of Illinois at Urbana-Champaign with appointments in Political Science, Statistics, Mathematics, Computer Science, Asian American Studies, Law, and the National Center for Supercomputing Applications.
 She received her PhD from UC Berkeley.

 Her general research interests are in the development of computational and statistical models across varied applications.
 Her research is driven by a desire to discover creative and important ways for societal advances to march alongside scientific and technological innovation.
 Her work is highly interdisciplinary, capitalizing on the strengths of many individual disciplines by recognizing and integrating them into a collective approach.
 Her aim is to harness the power of information by developing statistical and mathematical models to guide computing technology toward intelligent information extraction.
 Her scholarly publications have appeared in the fields of Political Science, Geography, Statistics, Economics, Computer Science, High Performance Computing, Operations Research, Physics, Medicine, Asian American Studies, Racial and Ethnic Politics, and Law.
 Her research has been supported by grants from the National Science Foundation (NSF) as well as computing allocation grants on the Blue Waters supercomputer, the SDSC Comet supercomputer, the TACC Stampede2 supercomputer, the PSC Bridges-2 supercomputer, and the NCSA Delta supercomputer.